PrescottJRynewicz/brain/100 References/📗 Optionality - Survive and Thrive.md

 Rich outlines these options on p226 for how to evaluate an investment
 1. How efficient is the market?
 2. Do we have an exploitable edge?
-3. Is there a large, unbounded upside?
+3. Is there a significant, unbounded upside?
 4. Is it an all-in bet, or can we take a portfolio opinion?